marnelfr/ai_intro/mit/dl_intro.md

 And as we understood ealier, the gradient acts on each weight so we'll have to update all weights at once:
 <p align="center"><img src="./images/w_new_new_formula.png"/></p>

-Modern libraries compute these slopes for you automatically using backpropagation (automatic differentiation).
+Modern libraries compute these slopes automatically using backpropagation (automatic differentiation).

-#### How do we determinate the learning rate:
+#### How do we determinate the learning rate
 <p align="center"><img src="./images/learning_rate.png"/></p>

-Ealier, we used `n=0.1` but we could use `n=0.4`.
+Ealier, we used `n=0.1` but we could use `n=0.4` (hmmm... we can, but maybe not.
+Let's get to it later).

 #### Epoch, Batch

-Epoch is one full pass through the entire training dataset during training.\
+Epoch is one full pass through the entire training dataset during the training.\
 **E.g.:**\
 Giving 10,000 training examples.
 One epoch means the model has seen all 10,000 examples once (possibly in mini-batches).